-Pursuant to GASB Statement No. 35, the University's financial report includes three basic financial statements: the statement of net position; the statement of revenues, expenses, and changes in net position; and the statement of cash flows.
-The financial statements and notes thereto, encompass the University and its component units.
-These component units include: Florida Agricultural and Mechanical University Foundation, Inc. (Foundation); Florida Agricultural and Mechanical University National Alumni Association, Inc. (Alumni Association); and Rattler Boosters, Inc. (Boosters).
-Based upon the application of the criteria for determining component units, the Foundation, Alumni Association, and Boosters are included within the University reporting entity as discretely presented component units.
+Pursuant to GASB Statement No. 35, the University's financial report consists of three basic financial statements: the statement of net position; the statement of revenues, expenses, and changes in net position; and the statement of cash flows.
+The financial statements, and notes thereto, encompass the University and its component units.
+These component units include: Florida Agricultural and Mechanical

+University Foundation, Inc. (FAMU Foundation) and the Florida Agricultural and Mechanical University National Alumni Association, Inc. (Alumni Association).
+Based on the application of the criteria for determining component units, the FAMU Foundation and Alumni Association are included within the University reporting entity as discretely presented component units.